p4535992/fvtt-sense-walls-multisystem/README.md

 Just something i have done for understands how levels and other module work with WallLayer and Sightlayer.

-This project is a staretd idea , maybe this can evolve i something more articulate.
+This project is a started idea , maybe this can be evolved in something more articulate.

 ![img](./wiki/example_dark_1.gif)